What minors are available?

 What if a course I want is filled?

-If a course is listed as serving the major or minor, does that mean I don’t have to take prerequisites for it?
+If a course is listed as serving a major or minor, does that mean I don’t have to take prerequisites for it?

-No. It’s important, as you plan your pathway through the major or minor, that you pay attention to which courses require prerequisites.
-Some of these, but not all, may count as Documentary Studies electives.
+No. It’s important, as you plan your pathway through any major or minor that you pay attention to which courses require prerequisites.

-The Documentary Studies program does not have a formal internship program, but we encourage students to seek out internship possibilities and put together a plan for approval by the program director.
+There is no formal internship program, but we encourage students to seek out internship possibilities and put together a plan for approval by the concentration director.
 Internships (ADOC 499) are 1-4 credits and are graded pass/fail (S/U).
 The general expectation is 40 hours of work per credit (so a 3-credit internship would be a total of 120 hours over the course of a semester or the summer).
 You may repeat ADOC 499 for up to six credits.
 See your advisor for details.
+Please also visit the University at Albany's internship page,

 What if I want to study abroad?